TroyFernandes/MusicBeeChromecast/README.md

 # How to Use
 The plugin will find all available devices/speaker groups you've created.
 To use the plugin, click the Toolbar Icon/text you created in the previous steps, a window with all the available devices will pop up.
 Simply choose one you want to connect to and it should connect successfully.
 You can go to Tools -> MB Chromecast -> Check status, to see if everything is running.

+# Troubleshooting

+1. You can go to Tools -> MB Chromecast -> Check status to check the status of the web server, the library, and the chromecast connection
+2. If you hear the connection sound, but no music is playing, you most likely have an issue with your port forwarding on the webserver.
+A good tip to try is after connecting to a chromecast, go on your phone and enter in a browser the
+``<machines IP>:<Port#>`` e.g ``192.168.1.27:8080``.
+If you're able to see the files, then the chromecast will be able to as well

 # Libraries Used

 - [GoogleCast](https://github.com/kakone/GoogleCast/tree/master/GoogleCast), with [hig-dev](https://github.com/hig-dev) for his fork